harshitagithub/dbms-mini-project/README.md

 # dbms-mini-project
-its a sample database exploring certain informations for a zoo
+its a sample database exploring definite informations for a zoo